 The EAP offers short-term counseling to all employees and anyone who lives in their household.
-The EAP has numerous locations and can direct you to the office most convenient for you.
+The EAP has numerous locations and can direct you to the most convenient office.
 An EAP counselor can also be reached by phone 24 hours a day.
 The EAP is confidential, and services are provided at no charge to you.
 The phone number to contact the EAP is 1-800-543-4158 or 317-621-7742.